Social media can feel like a runaway train for those without an online social marketing strategy.

 Posting and Content Strategy

 - Write two blog posts per week targeted at your niche.
 Keep your message focused on content that your readers will find interesting whether it’s first time home buyer tips or tips on how to buy a home in Atlanta.
-Inject your own personality into each blog and allow your readers, followers and fans to get to know the real you.
+Inject your own personality into each blog and allow your readers, followers, and fans to get to know the real you.

-- Post at least once per day on your Facebook page dependant on best times to post.
+- Post at least once per day on your Facebook page dependant on the best times to post.
 You will find this in your page analytics reflected through Facebook insights.

-- Focus your content on the consumer by tweeting, posting and blogging about home improvement, buying/selling tips, frequently asked homebuyer questions, home design and other topics important to a home-buyer or seller.
+- Focus your content on the consumer by tweeting, posting and blogging about home improvement, buying/selling tips, frequently asked homebuyer questions, home design, and other topics important to a home-buyer or seller.

 Consistency is the key to a successful social media marketing strategy and creating a checklist will give you the daily road map.

-Your goal each and every day is to raise awareness, create loyalty and heightened visibility.
-The result is to drive a never ending stream of leads to your website.
+Your goal each and every day is to raise awareness, create loyalty, and heightened visibility.
+The result is to drive a never-ending stream of leads to your website.